aconstas/curriculum/intermediate_html_css/intermediate_css_concepts/advanced_selectors.md

 ### Introduction

-By now you should be comfortable with basic CSS selectors and have no trouble grabbing things by their type, class or ID.
+By now you should be comfortable with basic CSS selectors and have no trouble grabbing things by their type, class, or ID.
 But to be a real CSS surgeon, sometimes you need more specialized tools.
-In this lesson we'll look at advanced CSS selectors and show you how to target elements in a more specific and finely grained way.
+In this lesson, we'll look at advanced CSS selectors and show you how to target elements in a more specific and finely grained way.

 These selectors can be especially useful when you can't (or don't want to) change your HTML markup.